dickwall/subcut/README.md

 injection patterns designed to provide an idiomatic way of providing configured dependencies to scala applications.
-It is not a full inversion of control solution like Spring, but instead provides flexible and nearly invisible binding of traits to instances, classes or provider methods, along with a convenient binding DSL (Domain Specific Language) and an emphasis on immutability, compile time type safety, and convenience for developers.
+It is not a full inversion of control solution like Spring, but instead provides flexible and nearly invisible binding of traits to instances, classes or provider methods, along with a convenient binding DSL (Domain Specific Language) and an emphasis on convenience for developers, compile time performance, compile time type safety and immutability.

 It is also small (a few hundred lines of code) and has no dependencies other than the Scala runtime libraries (plus scalatest and junit if you want to build from source and run the tests).